-iv) An agency, department, district or other publicly funded entity serving at least one city or county which qualifies as Low-Income.
+(4) An agency, department, district or other publicly funded entity serving at least one city or county which qualifies as Low-Income.

-(f) State Responsibility Area (SRA): as defined in Public Resources Code section 4102.
+(f) State Responsibility Area (SRA): as defined in Public Resources Code § 4102.

 (g) Very High Fire Hazard Severity Zone (VHFHSZ): As defined in Government Code § 51177.